What Happens to Your Body When You Stop Drinking Soda

 By Michael Martin

 Drinking soda is an easy habit to fall back into — it’s everywhere, and it’s easy to consider diet versions to be a relatively harmless vice.
 A sip for nostalgia’s sake or a quick caffeine hit can lead back to a three-a-day habit.
-So we had two diet experts tell us what happens to your body once you finally give up the colorful carbonated menace for good.
+So we had two diet experts tell us what happens to your body once you finally give up the colorful carbonated menace for good (see where your favorite brand ranks on this list of The 70 Most Popular Sodas, Ranked By Health).
 In their view, soda isn’t just bad for you—it’s barely even liquid.

 Cutting the calories from sugar-spiked soda is a no-brainer: At 150 calories a can, those can add up to serious poundage.
 But diet soda packs on the pounds as well—it’s just more passive-aggressive about it.
 “Artificial sweeteners affect our sense of satiety,” says Isabel Smith, MS RD CDN, of Isabel Smith Nutrition.
 “Our bodies have evolutionarily developed to expect a large amount of calories when we take in something exceedingly sweet, and those artificial sweeteners are from 400 times to 8,000 times sweeter than sugar.
 It causes a couple things to happen: The muscles in your stomach relax so you can take in food, and hormones are released.
 With artificial sweeteners, your body says, ‘Wait a minute, you told me you were going to give me all this high-calorie food.’
 It can actually send some people searching for more food, out of lack of satisfaction.”